Shamilkv34/book/nostarch/chapter03.md

 Note that we specify `char` literals with single quotes, as opposed to string literals, which use double quotes.
-Rust’s `char` type is four bytes in size and represents a Unicode Scalar Value, which means it can represent a lot more than just ASCII.
+Rust’s `char` type is four bytes in size and represents a Unicode scalar value, which means it can represent a lot more than just ASCII.
 Accented letters; Chinese, Japanese, and Korean characters; emoji;
 and zero-width spaces are all valid `char` values in Rust.
-Unicode Scalar Values range from `U+0000` to `U+D7FF` and `U+E000` to `U+10FFFF` inclusive.
+Unicode scalar values range from `U+0000` to `U+D7FF` and `U+E000` to `U+10FFFF` inclusive.
 However, a “character” isn’t really a concept in Unicode, so your human intuition for what a “character” is may not match up with what a `char` is in Rust.
-We’ll discuss this topic in detail in “Storing UTF-8 Encoded Text with Strings” on page XX.
+We’ll discuss this topic in detail in “Storing UTF-8 Encoded Text with Strings” on page 147.

 ### Compound Types